Cooley High: Plot

-On Saturday, Preach and Cochise go to the movies with their friends, during which a huge fight erupts after Pooter accidentally steps on a man's foot while trying to get to his seat.
+On Saturday, Preach and Cochise go to the movies with their friends, during which a huge fight erupts after Pooter accidentally steps on a man's foot.
 On Sunday, Preach and Brenda make love after spending a romantic day together.
-However, Preach reveals the dollar bet he made with Cochise, causing Brenda to leave Preach's house in anger.
-On Monday, Preach and Cochise are scheduled to take a history midterm, but they are arrested right before the midterm for their joyride in the Cadillac that Stone and Robert stole.
-While being questioned, Mr. Mason, the boys' history teacher, persuades one of the detectives, a close friend, to let them go because of their clean records.
-Stone and Robert, however, remain in jail due to them being repeat offenders.
+However, Preach reveals the dollar bet he made with Cochise, causing Brenda to leave in anger.
+On Monday, Preach and Cochise are scheduled to take a history midterm, but they are arrested right before the test for their joyride in the Cadillac.
+Mr. Mason, the boys' history teacher, persuades one of the detectives, a close friend, to let them go because of their clean records.
+Stone and Robert, however, remain in jail due to being repeat offenders.
 After Preach and Cochise are released, Stone and Robert wrongly assume that they snitched on them.

-A few days later, Preach discovers that Mr. Mason got him and Cochise out of jail, and he sets off to find Cochise to tell him the news.
-Preach runs into Cochise's cousin, Jimmy Lee, who takes him to Cochise's apartment.
-There, Preach finds Cochise with his ex-girlfriend, Sandra, who Preach cheated on with Brenda.
-Preach becomes angry and retreats to Martha's, where he sees Brenda there and apologizes for what happened between them.
-However, Damon is there, and Stone and Robert also show up shortly after being released from jail that morning.
-Still believing Preach and Cochise snitched on them, Stone and Robert chase Preach through Martha's.
-Preach locks himself in Martha's occupied bathroom while Martha intervenes and kicks Stone and Robert out with her meat cleaver.
-Preach tries to sneak out the side door, but is spotted by the pair who are waiting for him outside with Damon, and a chase ensues.
+A few days later, Preach discovers that Mr. Mason got him and Cochise out of jail, and he sets off to find Cochise to tell him.
+He finds Cochise with his ex-girlfriend, Sandra, who Preach cheated on with Brenda.
+Preach becomes angry and retreats to Martha's, where he sees Brenda and apologizes for what happened between them.
+However, Damon is there, and Stone and Robert show up after being released from jail.
+Still believing Preach and Cochise snitched on them, Stone and Robert, along with Damon, chase Preach.

 After evading the trio, Preach meets up with Brenda on the L train, where she informs him that Cochise went to Martha's looking for him.
-Preach immediately gets off the train to find him.
-Stone, Robert and Damon ultimately find Cochise under the L train tracks and beat him so severely that he dies.
-Upon realizing that Cochise is dead, Stone, Robert and Damon flee.
-Preach frantically searches for Cochise before discovering his lifeless body, his cries for help drowned out by an L train passing above.
+Stone, Robert, and Damon find Cochise under the L train tracks and beat him so severely that he dies, then flee.
+Preach frantically searches for Cochise before discovering his lifeless body.

-At Cochise's funeral, Preach watches the burial from afar and goes to Cochise's casket for a personal farewell after the mourners have departed.
+At Cochise's funeral, Preach watches from afar and goes to the casket for a personal farewell after the mourners have departed.
 Toasting absent friends, Preach drinks from a wine bottle and recites a poem he wrote for Cochise.
-After promising Cochise that he and their friends will all be fine, Preach runs away from the cemetery feeling confident in his future.
+After promising Cochise that he and their friends will be fine, Preach runs away from the cemetery feeling confident in his future.